Compositing Wildlife Photographs

 I first heard of the MWPIP when looking for volunteer opportunities I could squeeze in to my busy work schedule.
-I joined other community members in several indexing sessions in which, after a short orientation, we were each assigned to review images from specific cameras in the network.
+I joined other community members in several indexing sessions in which, after a short orientation, we were each assigned to review specific image sets from cameras in the network.
 When an image contained an animal, we referred to the provided guidelines to properly identify and catalog it.

 Recently, the Marin Municipal Water District sent out a call for volunteers who might have the skill set to combine multiple images from single cameras.
 The resulting composite images would showcase the variety of wildlife captured by each camera.

 My own photography occasionally necessitates the creation of a composite image, usually for images captured at night, where I might need to combine images of the sky and the landscape that are taken with different settings.
-In the case of the wildlife picture index, I would be combining images of animals who had passed by the camera at different times during a longer period.
+In the case of the wildlife picture index, I would be combining images of animals who had passed by the same camera at different times.
 I thought this would be a fun way to contribute to the project.

-The main challenges in compositing these images are the time of day and the position of wildlife in the camera frame.
-For the first, shifting sunlight and shadows prevents creating the impression that the animals are sharing the space at approximately the same time.
-In a mostly shaded scene, it’s difficult to composite in animals who are in full sunlight (and vice versa).
+Because the position of the camera doesn’t change much, there are only a couple of other challenges in compositing these images: the time of day and the position of wildlife in the camera frame.
+For the first, shifting sunlight and shadows complicates the impression that the animals are sharing the space at approximately the same time.
+For example, it’s difficult to composite animals who are in full sunlight into a shady scene, and vice versa.
 This makes shots taken at night much more natural candidates for compositing, even though shots taken during the day have more detail and color.

 The other issue has to do with wildlife occupying the same parts of the frame.
 The smaller the animal is and the less its silhouette crosses recognizable parts of the background, the more leeway there is in nudging that animal into a slightly different position.
 But for the most part, when animals cover the same area, one or the other has to be chosen in their natural position so that the effect of the composite is convincing and true to life.

 Communicating these challenges to the water district aids them in selecting the images to be composited.
-Then they share the selects with me, I do the compositing work, and share the final images back to them.
+Once I have their selects, I can do the compositing work.
+I load all of the images into Photoshop layers, carefully align and color correct them as needed, and mask each animal one by one.
+Finally, I share the final composite images back to them.
 The process has been going smoothly and seems to improve with each new batch.